Language: EN

 • Micro USB port and Serial-USB converter

-• Easy programming through Micro-USB
+• Simple programming via Micro-USB

-• Power through USB
+• Power supply via USB

-• Terminals (pins) to facilitate connection
+• Terminals (pins) to facilitate connections

 • Integrated LED and reset button

-First generation v0.9
+First Generation v0.9

 esp8266-esp12-esp12e